-Phonics - We ask that children practise their phonic sounds and tricky words (if applicable) for the week, the videos for these can be found on the school website and a home learning sheet will be sent home.
+Phonics - We ask that children practise their phonic sounds for the day, the videos for these can be found on the school website.

 Reading - Children in Reception should be reading each night once they have reached the stage of being issued with a book.
 Their Little Wandle Big Cat Phonics book is a book for them to practise reading and that they should be able to read with ease.
 Children will bring another book of their choice home that is intended to be shared with parents.
 We ask that parents sign the children's Reading Records each time they listen to their children read.